RealRTTV/nbtworkbench/README.md

   * By holding right-click over an NBT tag: A circular action wheel will appear, which will let you make specific changes to NBT tags, this includes:
   * Copying the condensed/raw or formatted/pretty SNBT version of a tag.
   * ☆ Opening an array in a preferred hex editor.
-  * ☆ Opening nbt as SNBT in a preferred text editor.
+  * ☆ Opening NBT as SNBT in a preferred text editor.
   * ☆ Sorting Compounds alphabetically or by type.
 * ☆ Editing tag key/values in one click by simply being overtop the text.
 * ☆ Searching with substrings, regex and snbt matching.
 * ☆ Bookmarks
 * ☆ Line Numbers
 * ☆ Dark Mode
+* ☆ Colored Text
 * ☆ Remastered NBT Explorer Art
 * ☆ CLI Mode `nbtworkbench -?`
   * ☆ `nbtworkbench find` to search across multiple files